AdaCore/gnatstudio/docs/users_guide/extending.rst

         <choice on-selected="gnu-selected">Gnu</choice>
      </entry>

-GPS provides a more convenient interface for Python, the :file:`GPS.Toolbar` class, which provides the same flexibility as above, but also gives you dynamic control over the entry and allows placement of buttons at arbitrary positions in the toolbar.
+GNAT Studio provides a more convenient interface for Python, the :file:`GPS.Toolbar` class, which provides the same flexibility as above, but also gives you dynamic control over the entry and allows placement of buttons at arbitrary positions in the toolbar.
 See the Python